TheRoddyWMS/Roddy/CHANGELIST.md

 # Changelist

+* 3.7.3
+  - patch: Pure maintenance release
+  - patch: Fix reported release number
+  - patch: Fix deprecation warnings in `build.gradle`
+  - patch: Allow release with optional subpatch-level suffixes matching the pattern `-test_.+`.
+This is obviously for testing only.

 * 3.7.2
   - patch: Bumped BatchEuphoria version to 0.1.1: A newer LSF release is pickier on the position of the `-o` parameter in `bjobs`.
 Adapted to this upstream change.
 Probably code will still work with older LSF versions.